sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

   - Send these events to the main-receiver
   - Now start reading from subscription.
   - The messages received between start of subscribe and stop of caching could be duplicates.
-    - Call cache service with sequence of received to check duplicate or not.
+    - Check it among the messages received via cache.
     - This check would stop after few seconds, as new events after spmetime, can't be found in cache.

 # STATS update